isaaclepes/Scientific-Sorting-System/README.md

+Note: This readme needs updated for changes made in the last 2 updates.
+I will do my best to get it revamped as soon as possible.

 This is a Heavliy modified fork of Magic Sorting System to fit the specific needs of my own server.
 I have renamed this version to Scientific Sorting System, because it is going to get technical.

 How to build the drop areas